History of abortion: Attitudes towards abortion

-The Roman jurist Ulpian wrote in the Digest: "An unborn child is considered being born, as far as it concerns his profits."
-Despite this, abortion continued to be practiced "with little or no sense of shame".
+The Roman jurist Ulpian wrote in the Digest: "An unborn child is considered being born, as far as it concerns his profits," meaning that in Roman inheritance law a posthumous child was entitled to the same share of its predeceased father's estate as children born before his death.
+Abortion continued to be practiced "with little or no sense of shame".

 Christianity

 Exodus 21:22 describes a situation in which two men fight and injure a pregnant woman, causing her unborn child to leave her womb.
-The Masoretic text uses the Hebrew term "veyatse yeladeha" (וְיָצְאוּ יְלָדֶיהָ) to refer to the child coming out; different English versions translate this term either as a "premature birth" or as a "miscarriage".
+The Masoretic Text uses the Hebrew term "veyats'u yeladeha" (וְיָצְאוּ יְלָדֶיהָ) to refer to the child coming out; different English versions translate this term either as a "premature birth" or as a "miscarriage".
 The Spanish translation published by the Sociedad Biblica Catolica Internacional (SOBICAIN) uses the term "aborto", clearly indicating the demise of the fetus.
 If no additional harm follows, then the perpetrator must pay a fine.
 Only if there is additional harm must the perpetrator be punished with equal harm (i.e. eye for an eye).
 Commentators such as Bruce Waltke have presented this verse as evidence that God does not value a fetus as a human being, and/or evidence that a fetus has no soul.
 C. Everett Koop disagreed with this interpretation.

 Another Old Testament passage that has been used to argue for divine approval of abortion is Numbers 5:11-31, which describes the test of an unfaithful wife.
 If a man is suspicious of his wife's fidelity, he would take her to the high priest.
 The priest would make a substance for the woman to drink made from water and "dust from the tabernacle floor".
 If she had been unfaithful "her abdomen will swell and her womb will miscarry, and she will become a curse."
 If she was innocent the drink had no effect.

-The early Christian work called the Didache (before 100 CE) says: "do not murder a child by abortion or kill a new-born infant."
+The early Christian work called the Didache (before 100 AD) says: "do not murder a child by abortion or kill a new-born infant."
 Tertullian, a 2nd- and 3rd-century Christian theologian argued that abortion should be performed only in cases in which abnormal positioning of the fetus in the womb would endanger the life of the pregnant woman.
 Saint Augustine, in Enchiridion, makes passing mention of surgical procedures being performed to remove fetuses which have died in utero.

 Saint Augustine believed that abortion of a fetus animatus, a fetus with human limbs and shape, was murder.
 However, his beliefs on earlier-stage abortion were similar to Aristotle's, though he could neither deny nor affirm whether such partially formed fetuses would be resurrected as full people at the time of the Second Coming.